 See the Patient Resource Guide (PDF) for an overview of the amenities, services, and clinics at UT Southwestern.

-Although we will make most of the arrangements for your appointment, there are a few things you can do to be prepared.
-Please:
+Although we’ll make most of the arrangements for your appointment and will have access to your medical records and treatment plan, there are a few things you can do to be prepared.

 - Bring your insurance information and/or a form of payment.

 - Bring a list of your current prescriptions and over-the-counter (nonprescription) drugs, vitamins, or supplements, as well as a list of known drug allergies.